-Cumin has a number of health benefits, the ability to fight off diseases to burning fat.
-It has the ability to lower blood sugar levels, detoxify your liver, lower cholesterol and triglyceride levels, fight off colds and virals and it is highly anti-inflammatory antiseptic anti-microbial and antibiotic.
+Cumin has a number of health benefits ranging from burning fat to the ability to fight off diseases.
+It also has the ability to lower blood sugar levels, detoxify your liver, lower cholesterol and triglyceride levels, fight off colds and virals and it is highly anti-inflammatory, antiseptic, anti-microbial and antibiotic.

 Trace Minerals & Vitamins

 Cumin seeds are an excellent source of iron, manganese, magnesium, potassium, sodium, phosphorus, vitamin A, vitamin E and vitamin b1.
 Now most Indian meals and most Indian curries consist of ‘jeera’ added to them.
 You can have it raw, sprinkle it over vegetables, or you can make a tea out of it.
 It has the ability to lower blood sugar levels when you consume a teaspoon or half a teaspoon with water or with your meals or just before your meal.
 It is also used to improve digestion because cumin has the ability to stimulate appetite when taken before your meal and when cumin is consumed post a meal or consumed with your meal it has the ability of stimulating digestive enzymes to break the food that we eat thus preventing indigestion, bloating, flatulence and acidity.

 Cumin seeds also stimulate pancreatic enzymes in the pancreas and this is extremely important to help break down carbohydrates proteins and fat from the food that you eat into useable form by the body.
 So it basically helps you with the assimilation of the nutrients that you get from your food and again in most diseases and most normal people our digestive enzymes are depleted because of environmental pollutants and contamination in foods.
 So cumin can stimulate these digestive enzymes which are extremely important.